 Every Ramzan there is a ration drive including gifts and new clothes for all students.
 The school also has adult literacy and vocational training programs for the locals and serves as a community center for the area.

-For Shabina Mustafa education is the most essential per-requisite for our country’s development and her five finger formula of schooling for poverty alleviation and growth “Taur (Training), Tareeqa (Approach), Tarbiat (Grooming), Taleem (Education) and Tarraqi (Progress) further emphasizes her mission.
+For Shabina Mustafa education is a fundamental per-requisite for our country’s development and her five finger formula of schooling “Taur (Training), Tareeqa (Approach), Tarbiat (Grooming), Taleem (Education) and Tarraqi (Progress) further reflects upon her resolve and mission.

 “My basic aim is not just to give them education but to make sure they stand on their feet.
 I want to groom my students into becoming successful; more importantly I want to them to become responsible and constructive human beings.” – Shabina Mustafa